 Using the activities identified in the student's Learning Contract as a guide, please complete the following assessment of student competency on each of the practice behaviors.
-Each of the student's practice behaviors is rated on a rising scale of 1 to 5, with 1 meaning the student has not developed proficiency to 5 meaning the student has developed a high level of proficiency.
-At the end of each section, please leave comments to expound your ratings.
-This feedback will not be used in the grading of the student.
-However, it will help the student identify areas they will benefit from strengthening.
+Each of the student's practice behaviors is rated on the following scale.
+Remember: you are assessing based on expectations of how an entry level BSW would perform.